 Caffeine itself has a bitter taste and Arabica contains less caffeine than any other commercially cultivated species of coffee making some believe Arabica is better tasting in many ways.
 This coffee is finely ground to provide optimal extraction.
 This espresso coffee is available in two roasts, medium roast, and dark roast as well as decaf.
 Tastes are smooth, rich, and never bitter.

-There is also a variety pack by Illy that might be tested to find the correct coffee that your taste buds prefer.
+There is also a variety pack that might be tested to find the correct coffee that your taste buds prefer.
 This pack consists of 2 packs of Dark Roast and 2 packs of Medium Roasted Beans.
 Illy is 100% Arabica beans, so don’t worry about the quality.